Academic Year 2018 – 2019

 - Enrollment in the 11th or 12th grade and recommendation for advanced academic or vocational college level study

-In accordance with California Education Code Sections 76001 or 76001.5, 11th & 12th grade students may be eligible to enroll in courses at Golden West College for advanced-level study in instructional or vocational areas not available at their school.
+In accordance with California Education Code Sections 76001 or 76001.5, 9th through 12th grade students may be eligible to enroll in courses at Golden West College for advanced-level study in instructional or vocational areas not available at their school.
 The school and the college will determine who may enroll based on their judgment of the applicant’s ability to profit from instruction.
 The college has the right and responsibility to restrict enrollment for reasons of health and safety, appropriateness of the course, preparedness of the student, college policy, state law and space availability.
 Note: In accordance with SB338, enrollment in physical education courses have been restricted or excluded.

 Family Educational Rights and Privacy Act (FERPA)

 Under this Act, students attending an institution of higher learning become an adult when it comes to their educational records at that institution.
 It is the policy of the Coast Community College District, in accordance with FERPA, to not release/discuss a student’s records without the signed release from the student authorizing the release of that information to anyone except the student.

 Important Information for 9th through 12th Grade Students (Dual Enrollment)